Recent Examples of condor from the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'condor.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of CONDOR
+Origin and Etymology of condor

-Seen & Heard
+Seen and Heard